vuongducphuong/documentation/content/applications/finance/accounting/reporting/tax_returns.rst

 .. image:: tax_returns/tax_return_grids.png
    :align: center
-   :alt: see which tax grids are used to record transactions in Odoo Accounting
+   :alt: see which tax grids are used to record transactions in Leansoft Accounting

 To configure your tax grids, go to :menuselection:`Accounting --> Configuration --> Taxes`, and open the tax you want to modify.
 There, you can edit your tax settings, along with the tax